RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

    - true -- The lidar point cloud will be sent out as protobuf message through ethernet in UDP protocal.

-*We suggest sending packets through ethernet by protobuf rather than point cloud because point cloud size is too larger and it may take up a lot of bandwidth.*
+*We suggest sending packets rather than point clouds through ethernet by protobuf  because point cloud size is too large which may take up a lot of bandwidth.*

 - pcap_path